 - Are strollers permitted?
 Yes, the shuttles have room for strollers.

 - Can I bring my inflatable SUP or kayak?
 Inflatable SUPs, inflatable kayaks, and small kayaks may be transported on the shuttle, space permitting.
+NOTE: Small watercraft users are required to self-certify their boats/SUPs and clean, drain, and dry them properly.

 - Does the shuttle stop at Paradise Valley?
 There are a limited number of first-come-first-served tickets to Paradise Valley trailhead.
 You can return via Paradise Valley Trailhead or Moraine Lake, but note that there are only 2 seats reserved per shuttle for pickup from Paradise Valley (so if there is a big group and the bus doesn’t have more than 2 empty seats, the rest of your party will have to wait 20 minutes for the next shuttle).
 If you are camping at Paradise Valley Backcountry Campground, you will receive a special shuttle bus ticket; show it to the bus driver so s/he stops at Paradise Valley!